qmk/qmk_firmware/docs/api_docs.md

 ## Checking The Status

-After submitting your keymap you can check the status using a simple HTTP GET call:
+After submitting your keymap, you can check the status using a simple HTTP GET call:

 ```
 $ curl https://api.qmk.fm/v1/compile/ea1514b3-bdfc-4a7b-9b5c-08752684f7f6